Vegz78/retro2png/README.md

 - , where:
   - key/btn combos are entered in conf file in opposite sequence of intended operating sequence, and up to 5 button combos per line
   - 0 = release, 1 = press and 2 = hold
   - the user running the process must have correct permissions for the command(default:pi/$USER, configured in file /lib/systemd/system/triggerhappy.service).
-Other commands may also be configured here.
+Other commands may also be configured here
 - After changes, update the service with: ```sudo systemctl daemon-reload```
 - Restart service with: ```sudo systemctl restart triggerhappy.service```<br>